Sherwin-Williams Cashmere Interior Paint Review

 So, is Sherwin – Williams Cashmere good for interior wall applications?

 The advertised enhancements of Cashmere are the ability to level and how easily it applies.
-In our experience over the years, Cashmere is not as easy to apply as before, yet the claim is still there.
-At times Cashmere drags and can be found hard to work with.
-Considering the name, “cashmere” better refers to is ability to level instead of the ease of application.
+In our experience over the years, Cashmere is not as easy to apply as when it was first introduced, yet the claim still remains.

 The second problem that we have is the low lustre finish flashes.
 Meaning, you better not have any drywall repairs needed prior to using Sherwin – Williams interior Cashmere.
 If so, the variation of sheen over drywall patches will be very noticeable.